Sahith127/blackscholesdb/README.md

 # 📈 Black-Scholes Dashboard

 A simple Streamlit app providing an explainer and Interactive Dashboard of the Black-Scholes Equation and Formula.
-Visit [https://blackscholesdb.streamlit.app](url) to view the app on your browser
+Visit [https://blackscholesdb.streamlit.app](url) to view the app on your browser.

 ### How to run it locally